 Driver’s information: minimum age to rent a vehicle is 25.
 No maximum age.
-Drivers aged 25-29 are not allowed to rent the Mercedes C or E Class or the SUV (5 seater).
+Drivers aged 25-29 are not allowed to rent certain full-size, 4X4, vans and premium vehicles.
+Drivers age 30 and up can rent any vehicle type.
 All driver’s must have a full, valid license from their home country.
 An international driver’s license is required if their license is not written in English.
 A valid passport and credit card in the driver’s name are also required at the time of rental.

 Optional add-ons paid locally at time of vehicle pick-up: